LucaMalavolta/PyORBIT/docs/quickstart/lightcurve_fit.md

 ...
 ```

-Keep in mind that **0** activates a flag, **-1** deactives it, folllowing the Python notation, while the absence of a column automatically deactivate a flag.
+Keep in mind that **0** activates a flag, **-1** deactivates it, following the Python notation, while the absence of a column automatically deactivates a flag.

 ## Configuration file

-In this example the full configuration file to fit a TESS lightcurve is reported
+In this example, the full configuration file to fit a TESS lightcurve is reported

 ```{code-block} yaml
 :lineno-start: 1